backengineering/Voyager/README.md

     <img src="https://git.back.engineering/_xeroxz/Voyager/raw/branch/master/img/Legacy_BIOS-Unsupported-red.svg"/>
 </div>

+# Voyager - A Hyper-V Hacking Framework For Windows 10 x64 (AMD & Intel)

+Voyager is a project designed to offer module injection and vmexit hooking for both AMD & Intel versions of Hyper-V.
+This project works on all versions of Windows 10-x64 (2004-1507).

+## Project Status - ARCHIVED.
+No future support or updates planned.

 ***

 ### Credit

 * [cr4sh](https://blog.cr4.sh/) - cr4sh has done something like this a few years back.
 A link to it can be found [here](https://github.com/Cr4sh/s6_pcie_microblaze/tree/master/python/payloads/DmaBackdoorHv).
 * [btbd](https://github.com/btbd) - offering suggestions and providing input... also stole utils.c/utils.h :thumbsup:

-# Voyager - A Hyper-V Hacking Framework For Windows 10 x64 (AMD & Intel)

-Voyager is a project designed to offer module injection and vmexit hooking for both AMD & Intel versions of Hyper-V.
-This project works on all versions of Windows 10-x64 (2004-1507).

 # Compiling - VisualUefi, EDK2